Anna Buckley

 Anna P. Buckley (1924–2003) was an American politician who served as a member of the Massachusetts Senate from 1973 to 1989.

 Early life

-Buckley was born Anna Hernan on March 21, 1924 in Brockton, Massachusetts.
+Buckley was born Anna Hernan on March 21, 1924, in Brockton, Massachusetts.
 She was orphaned at the age of 7 and went to live with her mother's cousin.
 After attending St. Patrick's High School and the Williams School of Business, Buckley joined the Women's Army Corps, where she served as a stenographer until the end of World War II.
 After the war she returned to Brockton, where she married Daniel Buckley and worked at an insurance agency.

 Political career

-Buckley's first political involvement came as a volunteer for Joseph H. Downey mayoral campaign in Brockton.
+Buckley's first political involvement came as a volunteer for Joseph H. Downey's mayoral campaign in Brockton.
 During the 1960s she served as an administrative assistant to Francis X. Bellotti and Thaddeus Buczko.